 There are a number of tourist attractions in the region, of which Taragarh Fort, Bundi Palace, Raniji-ki-Baori and Nawal Sagar are very popular.
 The other tourist attractions in Bundi are Sukh Mahal, Chaurasi Khambon ki Chhatri, Jait Sagar Lake and Phool Sagar.

 A Peep Into The History And Culture Of Bundi

 Various local tribes inhabited the region in the ancient times.
 Of all these tribes, the most prominent ones were the Parihar Meenas.
 It is believed that Bundi derived its name from a former King, Bunda Meena.

 Rao Deva Hada took over Bundi from Jaita Meena in 1342 and governed the region and renamed the surrounding area Hadavati or Hadoti.
 The Hada Rajputs ruled over the region for around 200 years.
 Their rule came to an end in 1533, when the Mughal Emperor Akbar took over it.

 The residents of Bundi are mostly Rajputs and are known for their bravery and heroism.
 Most of the aborigines of Bundi are old fashioned and follow the typical Rajasthani culture and rituals.
 Hindi and Rajasthani are the two major languages spoken here.

-Music and painting has always remained an integral part of the Bundi culture; consequently the region is inhabited by several vocalists and musicians.
+Music and painting have always remained an integral part of the Bundi culture; consequently, the region is inhabited by several vocalists and musicians.
 The Bundi School of painting has been influenced by the style of Mughal and Ragmala paintings.